 Kaufmann notes that animals teach just by being who they are: “Let’s say a little kid needs to catch a donkey in a halter.
-If the boy runs full speed, the donkey runs.
-He learns that if you want to get the donkey, you have to calm down…take a breath…walk more slowly.
-Suddenly, a child who has a hard time doing that can start working on his skills because the motivation is there.
-He can see in the donkey if what he’s doing is working or not working.”
+If the child runs full speed, the donkey runs.
+They learn that if you want to get the donkey, you have to calm down…take a breath…walk more slowly.
+Suddenly, a child who has a hard time doing that can start working on their skills because the motivation is there.
+They can see in the donkey if what they’re doing is working or not working.”

 Animals don’t judge

 Brady was one of the children who gravitated toward the safer, gentler animals.
 “First, it was a prairie dog that eventually became sick and died,” Anne says.
 “Then there was a large rabbit named Gobbles.”
 Brady was initially afraid of the horses, “but after walking a miniature horse, the staff built up his confidence and he was able to do therapeutic riding, which helped with his motor skills and coordination.”